-8. Continuing Studies
+9. Continuing Studies

-The IPFW Division of Continuing Studies provides lifelong learning opportunities through its credit programs and public courses for professional development and personal enrichment.
+The IPFW Division of Continuing Studies (Kettler 145, 260-481-6619) provides lifelong learning opportunities through its credit programs and public courses for professional development and personal enrichment.
+The division manages approximately 20,500 enrollments annually.

 The division increases student access to internationally recognized Indiana University and Purdue University degrees by partnering with IPFW's academic departments to provide the alternative delivery of college credit courses.
 The division manages off-campus instruction (Auburn, Bluffton, Decatur, Huntington, Kendallville, and the IPFW Warsaw Center), distance learning delivery (TV, DVD, Internet, and teleconferencing), and the university's Weekend College program.
 In addition, the division administers the associate and bachelor's degrees in general studies (A.A.G.S. and B.G.S.) and offers special workshops for teachers that provide graduate credit applicable toward relicensure.